Cinema of Uruguay: The early years

 Bicycle Race in the Arroyo Seco Velodrome, first film of Uruguay.

 Louis Lumière's invention was introduced to Uruguayan audiences on July 18, 1898, at the Salón Rouge, a popular local cabaret.
 Local businessman Félix Oliver purchased Uruguay's first film, camera and projector from the Lumiére brothers themselves; with them he made Bicycle Race in the Arroyo Seco Velodrome, the second film produced in Latin America.

 With his first short film a success, Oliver established the country's first film studio and continued to make documentaries.
 One of Argentina's first cinematographers, French-born Henri Corbicier, took Uruguayan film in a new direction when he produced The Peace of 1904, a documentary about Uruguay's recent political conflict and its resolution.
 Corbicier continued to produce newsreels and documentaries for the Uruguayan public for some time and influenced others to do the same.

 Receiving most of their commercial films from Argentine studios, Uruguayan audiences saw no domestic fiction film titles until, in 1919, the local non-profit society Bonne Garde financed Pervanche, directed by León Ibáñez.
 Unsuccessful, the effort was the country's only one of its type until Juan Antonio Borges' Souls on the Coast.
 Released in 1923, it is considered to be the first Uruguayan feature film.
 Its studio, Charrúa Films, produced one more feature film (Adventures of a Parisian Girl in Montevideo) before closing in 1927.

 Inspiring others, however, this modest beginning led Carlos Alonso to produce The Little Hero of Arroyo de Oro in 1929; the film, a realist tragedy set in the countryside, was in the vanguard due to its frank and graphic depiction of domestic violence and was the first commercially successful Uruguayan film.

 Despite other difficulties, the year 1930 provided Uruguayan film makers an unexpected opportunity when their national football team won that year's World Cup.
 Justino Zavala Muñiz produced documentaries on the event, which also coincided with the 100th anniversary of the Uruguayan Constitution.
-His success enabled him to establish the Uruguyan Cine-Club, from where he premiered the acclaimed Sky, Water and Sea Lions, among other documentaries and fiction films.
+His success enabled him to establish the Uruguayan Cine-Club, from where he premiered the acclaimed Sky, Water and Sea Lions, among other documentaries and fiction films.

 The Great Depression, however, soon dampened local film makers' plans and audiences would have to wait until 1936 to see the next locally produced film.